. . . . . Welcome to friends of Rilke from Italy . . . .

 once through the garden:

-Lovers, are you still lovers then?
-When you lift a glass to your mouth,
+Lovers, are you still the same?
+When you lift one another to your mouth

 O how strangely then does the drinker forget what took place.